NOTE! If you’re looking for Cloth Map T-shirts and stuff, head over to the Store!

 Of course, a good set of headphones is also required, though I typically don’t go too nuts on these.
 There’s something to be said about listening to your mix the way your audience is going to; you can’t assume everyone is an audiophile.

 Digital mixers like Voicemeeter Banana are popular, cheap, and do the job most of the time, but I tend to prefer a hardware mixer that I can touch (and, more importantly, problem-solve by feel).
-Things like lav mics and headphone amps probably aren’t necessary if you don’t have multiple people in the same room, but I wanted to have the option.
+Things like lav mics and headphone amps probably aren’t necessary if you don’t have multiple people in the same room, but I like having the option.

 I switched to a trackball mouse after getting some wrist pain from editing.
 It took about a week to get over how different and weird it was, but now I’m a trackball pro!